MoneySavingExpert.com homepage

 • Draw out a 'map' of your garden space.
 Look at where you might want things to grow, where you'll place pots and furniture and so on.

 • Keep a diary and note down details of the weather and plant growth.
-A simple notepad would do the trick, although dedicated gardening almanacs have tips and prompts to help guide you each month, which can be helpful for beginners (see below).
-Alternatively, you could use the notes app on your phone.
+A simple notepad would do the trick.

 • Take photos on your phone to record your journey.
-Photos can help you track the growth of your garden.
-They're also free and have a handy date on them for reference.
-Save them in a specific folder on your phone so you can look back at your progress.
+Save them in a named folder so you can chart progress.

 National Trust gardener's almanac book